Ian Buruma was educated in Holland and Japan, where he studied history, Chinese literature, and Japanese cinema.

-Buruma now writes about a broad range of political and cultural subjects for major publications, most frequently for The New York Review of Books, The New Yorker, The New York Times,and NRC Handelsblad.
+Buruma has written about a broad range of political and cultural subjects for major publications.

 He was Cultural Editor of The Far Eastern Economic Review, Hong Kong (1983-86) and Foreign Editor of The Spectator, London (1990-91), and has been a Fellow at the Wissenschaftskolleg, Berlin, the Woodrow Wilson Center, Washington D.C., St. Antony’s College, Oxford, and Remarque Institute, NYU.

 He has delivered lectures at various academic and cultural institutions world-wide, including Oxford, Princeton, and Harvard universities.
-He is currently Henry R. Luce Professor of Democracy, Human Rights, and Journalism at Bard College, Annandale-on-Hudson, NY.
+He is currently Paul W. Williams Professor of Democracy, Human Rights, and Journalism at Bard College, Annandale-on-Hudson, NY.